MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/get-ccversion.md

 ## <a name="input-types"></a>Eingabetypen
 <a name="Examples"> </a>

 Keine.
-Das Cmdlet "Get-CcVersion" akzeptiert keine Pipeline-Eingabe.
+Das cmdlet Get-CcVersion akzeptiert keine weitergeleitete Eingabe.

 ## <a name="return-types"></a>Rückgabetypen
 <a name="Examples"> </a>

-Keine.
+None.

 ## <a name="see-also"></a>Siehe auch
 <a name="Examples"> </a>

-Keine.
+None.